robclu/ripple/README.md

 series (or a single) `Invocable` type.
 An invocable type is essentially just an `std::function`, with slightly more functionality, which can be executed on either the host or the device.
 A pipeline is used because it explicitly defines synchronization between the stages of the pipeline.
-This design will allow for the dependencies between the stages to be determined which adding in asynchrnous support for the invocation of the pipeline across GPUs and nodes.
+The design allows for the dependencies between the stages to be determined before execution, which removes any requirement for dynamic allocation on the GPU.

-Currently all pipelines are run on the GPU blocks in the grid, however, this will be changed once heterogeneous support is added so that the stages of the pipeline can be run on either of the compute architectures.
+Currently all pipelines are run on the GPU blocks in the grid, however, this will be changed once heterogeneous support is added so that the stages of the pipeline can be run on either of the compute architectures, in parallel.

-## Overview of finite volume code design

-Todo: Add once complete